atishraoon/windows-sys-cpp/README.md

   - performance command

 ## upcoming update
 - encrypt or decrypt file and folders .
-- not need to create file data.dat file manully.

 ## License
 This project is licensed under the **MIT License**.